-In Short Viral Hacks: CPU Core Parking in Windows 10 is useful when you have a low-end gaming PC and you want to make sure your PC or Laptop is using all it’s CPU Core 100% to enable maximum gaming performance which in turn reduces lag and glitches while playing a game which demands more of the CPU Usage.
-When you Disable CPU Core Parking in Windows 10 or any lower version, your CPU uses 100% of its power and then it improves gaming performance, but the disadvantages are that the Laptop battery 🔋 discharges faster and the Laptop gets hot 🔥, So I will show you how to Enable or Disable CPU Core Parking in Windows 7/8/8.1/10 working.
+In Short Viral Hacks: CPU Core Parking in Windows 10 is useful when you have a low-end gaming PC and you want to make sure your PC or Laptop is using all its CPU Core 100% to enable maximum gaming performance which in turn reduces lag and glitches while playing a game which demands more of the CPU Usage.
+When you Disable CPU Core Parking in Windows 10 or any lower version, your CPU uses 100% of its power, and then it improves gaming performance.
+Still, the disadvantages are that the Laptop battery ? discharges faster and the Laptop gets hot, So I will show you how to Enable or Disable CPU Core Parking in Windows 7/8/8.1/10 working.

 What is a CPU Core Parking?

 Every Computer has a different Central Processing Unit, it can be 2, while some 4 or more.
 But it is still the same way you check others or different operating systems except for Apple.
 Opening Resource Monitor and heading to the CPU usage, you will see CPU 0 – CPU 3, if there is a text called “Parked” it means that the CPU is on standby and not currently in use, so the PC uses only the once unparked to work, but unparking the parked CPU makes it a lot better, the program you are working on will stop its lag instantly, when Parked has been disabled.